 Our program will be a simple modification of the program in rk.f90.
 The main routines RK(T,X1,X2,T0,TF,X10,X20,Nt) and RKSTEP(t,x1,x2,dt) remain as they are.
 We only change the user interface.
 The basic parameters ω_0 , ω , γ , a_0 are entered interactively by the user from the standard input stdin.
 These parameters should be accessible also by the function f2(t,x1,x2), and one way to be able to do this, is to store them in variables which are placed in a common block.
 Such variables are accessible to all subprograms that declare a common block with the same name using a COMMON declaration.
-Such a declaration is shown in the following lines which when written in a (sub)program, the (sub)program gains access to the "memory position" params where the values of the variables are stored.
-Another point that needs our attention is the function f2(t,x1,x2) which now takes the velocity $v \to x2$ in its arguments:
+Such a declaration is shown in the following lines real(8) :: omega_0, omega, gamma, a_0, omega_02, omega2 common /params/omega_0, omega, gamma, a_0, omega_02, omega2 which when written in a (sub)program, the (sub)program gains access to the "memory position" params where the values of the variables are stored.
+Another point that needs our attention is the function f2(t,x1,x2) which now takes the velocity $v \rightarrow x2$ in its arguments: